tulsasoftware/reterminal-ignition-edge-panel/README.md

 To get help finding the URL for the view we just created, you can return to the Edge Gateway Launcher and view the active Perspective sessions.
 This will launch a browser on your session's home page URL.

 ![Ignition Panel View Hello World](./media/ignition-panel-view-helloworld.gif)

+# Expanding Your HMI
+You have now setup the basics of Ignition's Perspective module to power the visuals of your ReTerminal.
+To create more powerful visuals leveraging the full Ignition platform, you will likely need to setup Tag Servers, Historian Databases, etc which are outside the scope of this tutorial.
+To learn more about the Ignition platform, use their excellent documentation and instructions for free at [Inductive University.](https://inductiveuniversity.com/)